Beach time is the best way I have found to recharge my batteries.

 Other Things to do in Rocky Point

 There are other things to do but I’ll admit it, when I have visited Rocky Point, I’m there to recharge my batteries.

 Tips and Tricks

 Though Rocky Point is a high tourist area, it is still in a foreign country with a different currency and different customs.
 Here are some helpful suggestions:

 - Pay in Mexican Pesos if you can.
 Most of the stores in Rocky Point accept United States Dollars (USD), but you can sometimes get a better rate paying in Mexican Pesos.

 - Bargain, bargain, bargain.
 It’s a bargaining culture in Mexico, so be prepared to negotiate.
 Come in low and be willing to negotiate up, or offer your best and last price and stick to your guns.

 - Be willing to walk.
 You will see similar things at other shops, so keep in mind what you were offered when you see what you really want.
-If several shops won’t meet the price you ask for, you might have to raise what you will pay a little if you want it.
+If several shops don’t meet the price you ask for, you might have to raise what you will pay a little if you want it.

 - Speak in Spanish.
 If you are able to, you can often negotiate a better rate using the local tongue than if you speak in English.